J.T. McDaniel Official Site

 In order to work out a shooting solution, the captain also needs to know the target’s angle on the bow.
 This is not the same thing as the target bearing, despite what you might think from watching a lot of movies.
 The target bearing tells you where the target is in relationship to the submarine.
 Angle on the bow tells you which way the target is going relative to your own course.

-In our example, where the target from east to west directly across the submarine’s bow, the angle on the bow is port 90°.
+In our example, where the target is moving from east to west directly across the submarine’s bow, the angle on the bow is port 90°.
 The target should be zig-

 The final factor is the target’s speed.
 There are several methods of obtaining this, though none can be called 100% accurate.